 The Zoo was an early adopter of the ‘cages without bars’ philosophy and almost the entire area has now been made over without the old style cages.
 This is not only so much better for the animal’s welfare but gives visitors a much better wildlife experience.

-Auckland Zoo is divided into precincts which represent an region or habitat.
-The zoo is one of the top international zoo’s in our opinion yet it’s still a very reasonably priced day out.
-There are several cafe’s and coffee stops onsite with the usual offerings but you can get a stamp on exit which lets you come and go from the Zoo, eat lunch somewhere nearby, or bring a picnic to enjoy in the zoo grounds or next to the lake in the adjacent Western Springs park.
+Auckland Zoo is divided into precincts that represent a region or habitat.
+The zoo is one of the top international zoos in our opinion yet it’s still a very reasonably priced day out.
+There are several cafe’s and coffee stops onsite with the usual offerings but you can get a stamp when you leave which lets you come and go from the Zoo, eat lunch somewhere nearby, or bring a picnic to enjoy in the zoo grounds or next to the lake in the adjacent Western Springs park.
 There’s plenty to see so be ready to spend the day.
 These were a few of my favourite animal personalities from our recent visit.

 Table of Contents

 We did an anticlockwise circuit which meant that we started with Pridelands.
 This was one of the first areas of Auckland Zoo overhauled to provide the animals enclosures without bars, consequently, it is now one of the older areas but is still a great modern space.
 There are giraffes, ostrich, rhino, zebra, springbok, cheetah, flamingo, hippo, baboons and various other species but I just love being able to watch the lions bask in the grass and sunshine on their own island.

 There has been a large domed aviary in the zoo for some time but Te Wao Nui is the most recently created zone in the zoo.
 Most of New Zealand’s unique wildlife are birds and many of them are flightless including the Kiwi, Takahe, Weka and Kakapo.